Chairperson: Diane Tunnell

 Master of Arts in Sport and Athletic Administration

-The curriculum is designed as a 34 semester credit program taken over two years (six semesters including summers).
+The curriculum is designed as a 34 semester credit program with a 2-years average completion teim as a full time student.
 Students entering in the Fall semester can usually complete the program requirements provided they take six to nine credits per semester.

 Each applicant must submit the following materials to the School of Education Graduate Admissions Office:

 - 1) A completed application form (see the School of Education Website: http://www.gonzaga.edu/soe/grad) and non-refundable fee.